 FUE didn’t live up to the hype.
 FUE was advertised as a non-invasive procedure that didn’t leave scarring and gave results just as good as FUT.
 However, FUE failed to grow as fast as FUT, looked less natural and left scarring that is much greater than FUT.

-FUE was accepted despite this fact check.
+FUE hair transplant was accepted in Philadelphia, PA, despite this fact check.
 FUE was a great option for patients who couldn’t bear to have a strip harvested because of emotional reasons, but were open to accepting its disadvantages.
 If a patient visits during consultation and it is determined that the patient cannot undergo a strip procedure, the FUE option may be offered.